How Small Can Extruded Aluminum Be?

 – Aerospace: Small aluminum profiles are used in the manufacturing of aircraft components, such as wing struts and landing gear.

-Read More: How Do You Make An Aluminum Extrusion?
+Read More: How To Bend Aluminum Extrusions?

 7. Choosing the Right Extrusion Partner